will62794/raft-by-refinement/notes.md

 ```

 It is the case I expected to see i.e. a leader writing down an entry in a stale term when there is a newer leader.
 Plan to update the refinement mapping to try to handle this case.
 TLA+ Toolbox Trace Explorer is very helpful for debugging refinement checking violations.

+## January 12, 2020

+Exploring a basic refinement example of an operation log in the `Log/` directory.
+Intention is for `DistLog` to be a refinement of `Log`, a very abstract spec of an operation log where unique values are atomically chosen for each log slot.

+Can now "choose" i.e. commit log values out of order in `Log.tla` so I think `DistLog` should be a valid refinement of `Log`.

+TODO: I would like to get rid of the separate `MarkChosen` action inside DistLog and just define the current chosen set as a function of the `log` variable.